-We love the 3-way incline and the easy to use fold feature, its also one of the only entry-level treadmill to boast a near 50″ running belt, which will allow users up to 6’1″ to jog comfortably on the machine.
+I like the 3-way incline and the easy to use fold feature.
+It’s also one of the only entry-level treadmills to boast a near 50″ running belt, allowing users up to 6’1″ to jog comfortably on the machine.

 You can’t expect too much at this price.
-Still, for under $400, the Sunny Health is a surprisingly capable treadmill, treat it well, remember to keep it lubricated, usually once a year, and vacuum under the belt once a month or so, and it should last years.
+Still, for under $400, the Sunny Health Treadmill is surprisingly capable, treat it well, remember to keep it lubricated, usually once every few months or every 100 miles, and vacuum under the belt once a month or so, and it should last years.

 Tip if you are having trouble lubricating the treadmill.
-You may also have to loosen the belt before applying the lubricant and then retighten it after you’re finished
+You may also have to loosen the belt before applying the lubricant and retighten it after you finish.

 Can You Run on The Sunny SF-T4400 Treadmill?

 The Sunny SF-Treadmill is an entry-level treadmill designed for walking and jogging.
 The motor isn’t powerful enough to cope with intense cardio sessions regularly.

 Is The Sunny Health Treadmill Easy To Move, or Is It Heavy?